damien122/Autoit-Visual-Studio-Extension/README.md

 * Show AutoIt Syntax highlighting
 * Snippets for Functions, Packaged UDFs, and Macros
-* Launch scripts from VSCode
+* Launch and compile scripts from VSCode
 * Launch AutoIt Help for highlighted text

 ## GitHub